alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 Yes, I'm making a joke of the tendency to put the words "attention" and "alignment" in any ML paper 😎.
 Now let's see how this provocative title is related to our adventures in the land of polynomial features.

 The Legendre polynomial basis serverd us well in recent posts about polynomial features.
-One interesting thing we saw is that its _orthogonality_ is, in some sense _informativeness_.
-This is because it produces uncorrelated features, and hence each basis function, in some sense, carries information that the other basis functions do not.
-And we all like informative features.
-I'd like to devote this post to studying it a bit deeper.
+One interesting thing we saw in the series is that its _orthogonality_ is, in some sense _informativeness_.
+This is because it orthogonal bases produce features, and hence each basis function, in some sense, carries information that the other basis functions do not.
+Of course, we all like informative features.
+So I'd like to devote this post to studying it a bit deeper.

-The Legendre basis is informative in this sense only if our features are uniformly distributed.
+But the Legendre basis is informative in this sense only if our features are uniformly distributed.
 But real data isn't uniformly distributed.
 So in this post I'd like to discuss two ways in which can deal with this practical issue.
 The associated notebook for reproducing all results is [here](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/orthogonality_informativeness.ipynb).

 # Orthogonality = informativeness